wp-plugins/piklist/readme.txt

 *   Create one file for your Widget settings, and one for your output... all done!

 = Powerful Fields =
-*   Backend, Frontend, Widgets... it all works the same.
 *   ANY field or groups of fields can be a repeater.
 *   Validate and Sanitize any field.